elysonia/redev-todo-app/README.md

 ## Why did I make this

-- To learn TypeScript because I need work
+- To get better at TypeScript
 - To use libraries I've always wanted to try i.e. Zustand, RHF (useFieldArray)
 - To work with real CSS again after years of JSS (no hate, just miss it)
 - To maintain good programming form :D